TxtDot/dalet/README.md

 ## Concept

-This is Daleth (high level language that translates to Daletl).
+This is Daleth (high level language that compiles to Daletl).

 ```yaml
 # tag: body